bclins/bclins.github.io/fall25/math121/notes.md

 <!--
-2. In 2012, the Atheist Shoe Company noticed that packages they sent to customers in the USA were getting lost in the mail.
-So they did an experiment.
-They mailed 89 packages that were clearly labeled with the Atheist brand logo, and they also sent 89 unmarked packages in plain boxes.
-9 out of the 89 labeled packages did not arrive on time compared with only 1 out of 89 unlabeled packages.
-Is that a statistically significant difference?
-(See this website for more details: [Atheist shoes experiment](https://atheist.shoes/pages/usps-study))

 In both examples we used the following theory.
 In a *large enough* random sample from two populations A and B, the gap between the sample proportions $\hat{p}_A - \hat{p}_B$ has a sampling distribution with: